CodeQuestic/OpenPrep/.github/ISSUE_TEMPLATE/hacktoberfest_issue.md

 ## 🎃 Hacktoberfest Participation

-- [ ] This issue is tagged for Hacktoberfest.
+✔️ This issue is tagged for Hacktoberfest. <br>
-- [ ] PR should reference this issue and adhere to contribution guidelines.
+✔️ PR should reference this issue and adhere to contribution guidelines.

 ## 👥 Contributors